DataDog/documentation/content/en/dashboards/guide/context-links.md

 ## Context links

-When investigating an issue, you may need to access external data or perform follow-up actions in a third-party application.
-Context links allow you to access and trigger third-party applications through webhooks in your dashboard widgets.

-Out-of-the-box context links contain URLs to your underlying data and products in Datadog such as [Infrastructure][5], [APM][6], and [Logs][7].
-Context links appear in the dropdown menu when you click on or in a widget in your dashboards.
+Out-of-the-box context links contain URLs to your [Infrastructure][5], [APM][6], [Logs][7], and underlying data sources such as your RUM events from a RUM query.
+Context links appear in the dropdown menu when you click on or in a dashboard widget.

 If you have a generic widget with RUM data, the **View RUM events** link is present by default.
-The **View RUM events** link is hidden from your dashboard in summary and decoration widgets.
+Context links are not customizable for summary and decoration widgets.

-### Edit a context link

-Edit the list of context links on your dashboards to improve the navigation of your dashboards and investigation workflows.
-Click the **Edit** button on the right corner of the widget to access the list of context links under **Edit** > **Graph your data**.

-You can hide context links by selecting **Hide in context menu** before clicking **Save** or clicking the **Hide** button on the right corner.
-To see hidden context links on your dashboard, click the **Show** button on the right corner.
+When investigating an issue, you may need to navigate between multiple dashboards, Datadog products, and third-party applications.
+Context links allow you to access, perform follow-up actions, and trigger third-party applications through webhooks.

-## Create a context link
+### Create a context link

 To create a context link, click **+ Add a Context Link**.
 Optionally, click the **Settings** button on the right corner of your dashboard widget and click **Create custom links**.